covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     </RelativeLayout>

     ```
-    This layout is very similar to the one we've jut seen.
+    This layout is very similar to the one we've just seen.

 3. Open PhotoListActivity.java, replace the contents of the class with the following